mlhamel/conferences/pyconca2015.md

 1. Brett Cannon, Welcome & Morning Keynote

+    Great talk about the different implementations of Python.
+Need to look at unified benchmark suite.

 2. Frédéric Harper, Is your Python application secure?

 3. Stephane Wirtel, Exploring our Python interpreter